DaniilAmoshiy1/limited_requests/README.md

 Code that displays a json page and limits the number of requests per minute via IP

+This web page is available to everyone: https://limited-requests.onrender.com

 ### Working with the environment on Windows:
 create venv:
 ```bash